Howard County Sheriff’s Office arrests 10 people for illegal rooster fights - NewsBreak

 KSNB Local4

-KEARNEY, Neb.
-(KSNB) - Former Nebraska and North Alabama coach Ryan Held has been hired as head football coach at the University of Nebraska at Kearney, Director of Athletics Marc Bauer announced.
-UNK will formally introduce Held as its 19th coach in team history at an 11 a.m. news conference...
+KEARNEY Neb.
+(Press Release) - Former Nebraska and North Alabama coach Ryan Held has been hired as head football coach at the University of Nebraska at Kearney, Director of Athletics Marc Bauer announced today.
+UNK will formally introduce Held as its 19th coach in team history at an 11 a.m....

 Comments / 0